SvenGarson/launchschool-course-frontend/LS202_HTMLAndCSS/Lesson2_TheBoxModel/Notes_Lesson2_TheBoxModel.md

   ```

   Is the rule maybe as easy as, along the lines of `if the rightmost property value is supported it takes precedence and if it is not  the the property value immediately to the left is used`?

+- What are the exact rules for compounding `em` font heights?
+Does it have to do with nesting?
+Maybe just learn the basics and then use `rem`s all the way.